Home » Barcelona » Barcelona Zoo tickets

 On Christmas Day, the zoo closes in the afternoon.

-How long does Barcelona Zoo take?
+How long does a visit take

 If you are visiting with children, you may need an additional hour.